ai-factory-azure/bootstrap/README.md

 3. Creates a service connection for connecting to Azure via a service principal
 4. Creates a service connection for connecting to Github via Personal Access Token
 5. Creates a git repo for the project
-6. Creates the following 3 pipelines in the Azure DevOps project created above:
+6. Creates the following 4 pipelines in the Azure DevOps project created above:
     - Infrastructure as Code pipeline
     - Training pipeline
+    - Batch scoring pipeline
-    - Scoring pipeline
+    - Realtime scoring pipeline

 Instructions for the setup of this repo can be found on the [getting started](/getting_started.md) page